Airbus clinches landmark jet order with Japan Airlines

 "Airbus has been trying to break the wide-body monopoly of Boeing for decades and likewise Boeing has been wanting to keep Airbus out of JAL and ANA."

-Shares in Airbus parent EADS rose 1.75 percent in Paris on the good news for the A350, a twin-engined plane designed to carry between 270 and 350 passengers.
+Shares in Airbus parent EADS rose 1.75 percent in Paris on the good news for the A350, a twin-engine plane designed to carry between 270 and 350 passengers.

 First deliveries of the A350 are expected in about a year.
 JAL expects to start using the plane from about 2019.